MattWillFlood/Bio/content/_index.md

 # About :boy:

-Since 2021 I have been a postdoctoral researcher at the [Luxembourg Institute of Health](https://www.lih.lu/) (LIH).

 My research focuses on analyzing movement in health and disease, with a particular focus on quantitative assessments of Parkinson's disease, stroke, and other neurodegenerative movement disorders.

 I'm  from Ireland, but have been living and working in Germany and Luxembourg since 2019.